Wabbaseka, Arkansas

 Wabbaseka is a town in Dunnington Township, Jefferson County, Arkansas, United States.
 Its population was 255 at the 2010 U.S. census.
 It is included in the Pine Bluff, Arkansas Metropolitan Statistical Area.

+Etymology

+Wabbaseka is a misinterpretation of the Quapaw name Wadittesha Wattiska, meaning "Black Clay Bayou."
+French trader Antoine Barraque visited Chief Heckaton, a Quapaw leader who told him the local name of the region.
+A surveyor named William Pelham later recorded the body of water as "Bayou Wabbaseekee."